boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 100
 ```

 Then & them together, which leaves only document 1 which looks like it has both cat and dog.
 This works out to be an amazing saving in the amount of memory you need to read.
 Of course you need to keep in mind cache lines and how memory is fetched for the CPU.
 Short note is to keep it to multiples of 64 bits for the CPU and 512 bits for RAM.
-It's actually more involved then that, but this simplification works well enough.
+It's actually more involved then that, but this gross over-simplification works well enough.

 Now the above confused me for a while.
 In your normal view the row is constrained by the size of your bloom filter, so its fixed to 1500 bits or something.
 But the number of documents is unbound.
 So if flipped means you have these huge million long rows to worry about.
 The trick is to restrict the number of documents per "block".
 If you restrict it to say 64 documents you all of a sudden can store everything using 64 bit integers in a list of whatever works out to be the best size for your bloom filter.
 It also means that the row is only 64 bits long and is far more manageable.

 The above sounds like a bloody good idea.
 We also have an idea about how optimal this can be based on the talk from [Dan Luu](https://www.youtube.com/watch?v=80LKF2qph6I).
 Where the above with the other tweaks gives about ~3900 QPS from a single server with 10 million documents.
 He mentions being close to that as well on their production system.
 3900 QPS means about 0.2 milliseconds to process a query.
 Keep in mind that bitfunnel also uses higher rank rows to improve performance.

 Considering I am storing 20x the documents, am working in a far slower language compared to C++ id be happy if I can get down to 10 ms for each query, which seems doable I guess?
+I suspect that most of it comes down to memory bandwidth.
+The CPU's I use for searchcode have about 17 GB per second bandwidth.
+So avoiding scanning all the memory is the main thing you have to worry about.

+The other thing thats really useful to note is that the number of hash functions per term added varies.
+So you hash rare terms more than you hash common terms.
+This helps drive out the noise you get from the bloom filter.
+You can find details about this here https://www.clsp.jhu.edu/events/mike-hopcroft-microsoft/ and the video within.

 However the annoying thing is that there is only so much you can do with "simuluations".
 Because I am just randomly picking ints it produces almost no matches.
 So I refined my simulation to try and get close to a real index.

+I was looking into bloom filters and was wondering if having say a single hash function with salt was as effective as multiple hashes?
+A bit of searching around unearthed this https://news.ycombinator.com/item?id=14740032 and https://www.eecs.harvard.edu/~michaelm/postscripts/rsa2008.pdf which suggests that X hash fuctions, having two and a salt is good enough which saves the effort of finding different functions.
+Can use murmur3 and one of the fnv hashes.

+Success!
+Hash 6ff1f8ad7c933c3942d75e43382bc00a59f208a5 I am now able to index and search against the filesystem.
+Its quite fast too!
+This is done with trigrams and against the linux kernel it searches in 1 ms or so compared to 400 ms for ripgrep (with warm disk cache).
+Pretty happy with that.
+All single core too which is the real suprise.
+I think this is looking fairly doable.

+Even better Hash b0a30670c2d20e0ed19c4d444f8b4746bd43b8c3 has it working with a higher filter!
+This seems to cut down on a processing time for the rare terms, meaning we can skip huge chunks of the index without too much cost.
+It also means we can just load those chunks in from disk when needed keeping the index mostly on disk, and allowing the OS disk cache to look after it for us.

+It seems to work reasonably well with the higher level filter.
+However results vary.
+I think it might need to be split by language as I thought it should have been from the beginning.

 # Facets